What are anal fistulas?

 - Intersphincteric anal fistulas (type I) are very common.
 The ducts run between the internal and external sphincter.

 - Suprasphincteric anal fistulas (type III) are rare.
-The ducts run between the sphincter and pelvic floor muscles.
+The ducts run between the sphincter and the pelvic floor muscles.

-Risk factors for anal fistula
+Risk factors for anal fistulas

 - Obesity

-- Diabetes
+- Diabetes (diabetes mellitus)

 - Dyslipidemia